richhowley/Off-Grid-Communications-Node/README.md

 node index.js /dev/cu.usbmodemFA241
 ```

-I open a broser to loclahost port 3000 and see:
+I open a browser to loclahost port 3000 and see:
 ```
 listening on *:3000
 port open.
 Data rate: 9600